Wiki · Concept · Non-Diagnostic · Last reviewed June 25, 2026

 AI Psychosis

-AI psychosis is used here as a public, non-diagnostic shorthand for destabilizing belief loops around AI interaction.
-It should not be treated as a formal diagnosis or as a substitute for clinical evaluation.
+AI psychosis is used here as a public, non-diagnostic shorthand for cases where AI interaction appears to reinforce delusional, manic, paranoid, grandiose, spiritual, romantic, or mission-oriented belief loops.
+It is not a formal diagnosis and should not substitute for clinical evaluation.

 Definition

-The phrase refers to cases where interaction with AI systems appears to intensify grandiose, paranoid, spiritual, conspiratorial, romantic, or mission-oriented beliefs.
+The phrase refers to cases where interaction with AI systems appears to intensify or co-construct delusional, paranoid, spiritual, conspiratorial, romantic, grandiose, or mission-oriented beliefs.
 It is a public label, not a clinical category.
-Psychosis itself is a symptom cluster that can involve delusions, hallucinations, disorganized thinking, and impaired reality testing, and it can have many medical, psychiatric, substance-related, sleep-related, or situational causes.
+Psychosis itself is a symptom collection that can involve delusions, hallucinations, disorganized speech or behavior, disrupted thoughts and perceptions, and difficulty recognizing what is real.

 The useful version of the term does not claim that AI alone causes psychosis.
-It names a risk pattern: a responsive system can become a private authority that mirrors, elaborates, and reinforces a user's interpretation when outside reality anchors are weak.
+It names a risk pattern: a responsive system can become a private authority that mirrors, elaborates, and reinforces a user's interpretation when sleep, social support, clinical care, and outside reality anchors are weak.

 Typical Ingredients